Board of Trustees

 A native of Québec City, Susan holds a Bachelor’s degree from Université Laval.

-Ms. Hamel is part of the corporate finance team at Intact Financial Corporation, having previously worked in accounting and audit with National Bank and KPMG.
+Dominique teaches in the arts management program at HEC Montréal and has been involved in various research projects.
 As a Research Associate at Harvard Business School, she co-authored several case studies highlighting risk management practices in fields from toy manufacturing to hydroelectricity production.
-She also collaborated with professors at HEC to study productivity in Quebec’s public sector, and developed teaching material for undergraduate, MBA and Executive Education courses at both Harvard and HEC.
+She also collaborated to studies on Quebec’s public sector productivity, and developed teaching material for undergraduate, MBA and Executive Education courses at both Harvard and HEC Montréal.

 Adad Hannah is an artist living in Burnaby, British Columbia.
 He was born in New York, spent his childhood in Israel and England, and moved to Vancouver in the early 1980’s.